dl8bh/cqrweblog/README.txt

 -CheckDXCC
 	-Check the DXCC worked/confirmed slot-statistics of the entered callsigns dxcc in a new window -uses the dxcc stats explained later
+-Search Call
+	-searches your log for call, see SEARCH section
+-Shortcuts:
+	-alt+w : wipe like in wintest/n1mm (reset all fields except for mode/freq/band to their default values) -alt+q : opens qrz.com page of given callsign
 ===SEARCH===
 General:
 Fields are combined with logical AND, all fields are optional.